 No. However we aim to process all applications as quickly as possible.
 With regard to driver applications, a licence will not be issued until a satisfactory response has been received from the DVLA and the Disclosure & Barring Service and in extreme cases it can take up to eight weeks for the latter organisations to submit a response.
 If you have not heard from us within six weeks of submitting an application please contact us.

 Can I make my application online?

 Due to the extensive range of supporting documentation that is needed it is not possible to submit on-line applications.
-Application forms are available on this website (see Further information and links).
+Application forms are available on this website.
 Once completed, the application together with any supporting documentation and the fee can be submitted in person to a Customer Service Advisor, without the need for an appointment at either the Andover or Romsey offices.
 Please note that the Disclosure and Barring Service disclosure form cannot be downloaded and can only be obtained from the Council offices.

 What can I do if my application fails?

 Applications may be refused.
 You will be advised if this happens, and in such a case will have the right of appeal to the local Magistrates’ Court.